-Mr. Brown is President of Capital Markets Advisory.
+Mr. Brown is retired, and was formerly President of Capital Markets Advisory.
 Previously, he held positions with Macquarie Bank of Australia as President and CEO of Macquarie North America, and then as Vice Chairman.
-Prior to that, he was a Managing Partner with Gordon Capital Corporation, responsible for mining investment banking, and previously was head of equity research and an analyst with Deutsche Morgan Grenfell Canada.
-He has served as a member of the List Committee of the Toronto Stock Exchange and as a Governor of the Exchange.
-He is a Chartered Financial Analyst and registered Professional Engineer.
-Michael Brown is an advisor to Crystallex International Corporation.
+Prior to that, he was a Managing Partner with Gordon Capital Corporation, and previously was head of equity research and an analyst with Deutsche Morgan Grenfell Canada.
+He has served as a member of the List Committee of the Toronto Stock Exchange and as a Governor of the Exchange, and was a Chartered Financial Analyst and registered Professional Engineer.